 So, you have a blog and it is newly registered or just does not have much traffic on it.
 Looks like you need some organic traffic.
-But, what you do not need it is Bad SEO practice.
+But, what you do not need is Bad SEO practice.

 Browsing the internet you can find many different tactics to increase traffic to your blog.
 Some of them are good (see here our article on how to increase your traffic the right way), but some of them are illegal.
 You can easily get punished for practicing bad SEO tactics.